 Having been acting from a young age, do you think it will help with future auditions?

-Besides auditioning and filming, what do you enjoy doing?
+Away from acting, what do you enjoy doing?

 Home Front is a continuous series so there’s a series I’ve recorded a couple of months ago which I think has just come out.
 I’m going to be doing another series in a couple of months because that’s running until 2018, but nothing else at the moment.